cocos/cocos-docs/en/shader/surface-shader.md

 #### 3. FS Corresponding Functions List

-Most of the functions in FS modify only one item and are returned directly in the Surface function.
-Some functions may modify more than one (e.g. UV and tangent vector), in which case multiple values are passed in the argument list for modification.
-Please refer to the function definition for details on which case.
+Functions relevant to fragment shaders are listed as follows.
+Most functions involve in modifying the value of one particular property while some modify more than one.
+In such cases, the respective functions can take multiple parameters.

 | Predefined macros | Corresponding function definitions | Corresponding material models | Function descriptions |
 | :--- |:--- |:--- |:--- |